khakhalin/notes/03_Classification.md

 An even better approach: **AUC** = **Area under the ROC (Receiver Operating Characteristic) curve**.
 With this approach, you take a threshold-like parameter of the model, and slide it through all possible values from ideally permissive to fully prohibitive.
 For max permissive we get maximal recall, or TPR=1, but also no true negatives at all: TNR=0 ⇒ FP=1 (that's how false-positives are defined, as 1-TNR).
 For max prohibitive, we get TPR=0, but also FPR=0, as TNR=1.
 For random probability, AUC=1/2, for perfect knowledge AUC=1.

-Interestingly, AUC = P(score of a true example > score of a wrong example). _I wonder if proving this is hard?_
+Interestingly, AUC = P(score of a true example > score of a wrong example). _I wonder if proving this is hard?_ #todo

 **Prediction bias**: a very simple measure of model validity: average value of all predictions - average value of all learning points.
 In a reasonable model, prediction bias should be close to 0.
 A way to assess it: build a **calibration plot** - bucket values, calculate predictions, then plot mean(predictions) against mean(values).
 May help to find areas where the model misbehaves.